the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-robust.md

 ## Writing good error messages

 When raising an error (or warning), you should add information about the problem in an error message.
-This is important information for a user who attempts to use your program, but runs into a problem.
+This is important information for a user who attempts to use your program and runs into a problem.
 The information you provide can help them 'debug': make the changes necessary to successfully execute the run.

 > "Make sure that when [your program] fails, it fails informatively."